The CarbonNeutral Protocol Index

 This guidance details how the carbon attributes of renewable energy in the form of energy attribute certificates (EACs) are accounted for in Scope 2 of the GHG inventories that underpin CarbonNeutral® certifications.

-Prior to 2015, detailed guidance on how to report the carbon attributes of renewable electricity was absent from the GHG inventory standards accepted under The CarbonNeutral Protocol.
-However, in 2015, the WRI, author of the widely used GHG Protocol Corporate Standard, published its “Scope 2 Guidance” as an amendment to the GHG Protocol to clarify the accounting treatment of low-carbon grid-delivered energy in Scope 2 GHG inventories.
-The amendment, published after four years of development and industry consultation, provides guidance for how corporations should measure emissions from electricity and energy purchases, including renewable energy, and covers:
+The “Scope 2 Guidance” amendment to the GHG Protocol, published in 2015 after four years of development and industry consultation, provides guidance for how corporations should measure emissions from electricity and energy purchases, including renewable energy, and covers:

 • Requirements: Accounting and reporting requirements which entities must meet to be in conformance with the GHG Protocol Corporate Standard